 - And change it to

 - Unzip PyQt into a folder, and cd into that folder, like what we just did for install SIP

 - It takes about 10 mins to finish, then type

-If all turns out to be successful, you will a folder named PyQt4 under
+If everything goes well, you should find a folder named PyQt4 under /Library/Python/2.7/site-packages/

-To test if you can use it, in python prompt type
+To test if you have successfully installed it, go to python prompt and type